 Kamchatka flounder have a wide-spread distribution along the deeper waters of the Bering Sea/Aleutian Islands region and are believed to be at a high level as discerned from the increases in survey estimates from the time-series of Bering Sea shelf, slope and Aleutian Islands surveys.
-The 2010 combined estimate of total biomass from the three surveys is 128,800 t.
-Exploitation rates estimated for 2008-2010 have steadily increased from 5% in 2008, 10% in 2009 to 15% in 2010.
+The 2011 combined estimate of total biomass from the three areas is 125,200 t (using a linear model to predict 2011 biomass from the Bering Sea slope and Aleutian Islands in the absence of surveys there in 2011, figure 7-6).
+Exploitation rates estimated for 2008-2010 have steadily increased from 5% in 2008, 10% in 2009 to 16% in 2010 but have declined to 7% in 2011.